wei2912/wei2912.github.io/posts/crypto/why-aes-is-secure.md

 there is *confusion*.
 This is why the key schedule differs depending on the key size.

+The key schedule derives the first round key from the master key, the second from the first, and so on until all round keys required have been generated.
 I will not elaborate much on how the key schedule works.
-The main point to note is that the key schedule is somewhat weak in a few areas.
-Instead of using a [cryptographically secure pseudorandom number generator][csprng] and seeding the generator with the key, providing a sequence of output round keys that are hard to predict and increase the difficulty of obtaining the original key from the key schedule, a simpler key schedule is used.
-This has allowed the propagation of structures across keys.
+The main point to note is that the key schedule consists of shifting bytes and XOR operations.
+The key schedule is invertible, allowing an adversary to derive the master key given any round key.

+A question you may ask is, why not use a [cryptographically secure pseudorandom number generator][csprng]?
+One could seed the generator with the key, providing a sequence of output round keys that are hard to predict and increasing the difficulty of obtaining the master key from the key schedule.

-A simpler key schedule provides efficiency but comes at the cost of a bit of security.
+Simply put, a simpler key schedule provides efficiency but comes at the cost of a bit of security.
 However, practically speaking, there is not much need to make the key schedule non-invertible.

 Despite the weakness of the key schedule, it satisfies the property that changing one bit of the key changes several round keys, which was a requirement